szelingtan/tp/docs/DeveloperGuide.md

    1. Prerequisites: Have a list of at least 2 patients, all of which have the tags "Dysphoria", "ASD", and "Anxiety"
    1. Test case: `untag 1 t/ASD` <br>
    Expected: Successfully remove only the ASD tag from the 1st patient
-   1. Tets case: `untag 1 t/ASD` <br>
+   1. Test case: `untag 1 t/ASD` <br>
    Expected: Get an error saying that the 1st patient does not have the tag ASD (due to the previous test)
    1. Test case: `untag 2 t/Dysphoria t/Anxiety`
-   Expected: Successfully remove both the Dysphoria and Anxiety tags from the 2nd patient`
+   Expected: Successfully remove both the Dysphoria and Anxiety tags from the 2nd patient

-1. Untagging all on patients
+1. Untagging all tags from patients
    1. Prerequisites: Have a list of at least 2 patients, all of which have at least 2 tags.
    1. Test case: `untag 2 t/all`
    Expected: Successfully remove all tags from the 2nd patient